dhwani-chauhan/BrickBreaker/README.md

 # BrickBreaker
-A player smash a wall of bricks  by deflecting a bouncing ball with a paddle.
+A player smashes a brick wall  by deflecting a bouncing ball with a paddle.

 ### Components:
 1. Brick